Vascular Access Management: Sepsis (1.0 CE for Nurses)

 Upon completion of the course, the learner will be able to:

-• Identify 3 key strategies for the prevention of sepsis
+• Discuss 3 key strategies for the prevention of sepsis.

 Intended Audience